 We will not only promote our study in health services but we will also place posters in local community groups, temples, mosques and local stores and media to advertise the study to a wider audience.
+Posters will also be placed in GP clinics, Children's Centres, antenatal clinics and Health Visitors' clinics.
 To raise further awareness of the research, we will identify local pharmacies in areas with a high South Asian population and leaflets advertising the study with contact details and information on the study will be available for anyone interested to know more about the study.